DylanSByrd/Defiance/README.md

 # Defiance
-2D Roguelike written in C++

-Defiance - A Simple 2D Roguelike, Minus Some Features - Made by Dylan Byrd - dsbyrd@smu.edu
+A Simple 2D Roguelike, Minus Some Features - Made by Dylan S. Byrd - mail@dylansbyrd.com

 About